wellspringcp/wellspring/15-torts-and-coordination/15-01-non-ameliorable-harmful-activity.md

 ### Relief:

-Upon judgment proceeding in favour of the plaintiff,
+Upon judgment proceeding in favour of the plaintiff, the plaintiff shall have redress in the form of legislatively defined injunctions and penalties against the defendant, including the levying of fines by the government (which the plaintiff shall receive a percentage of) and injunctions to suspend the carrying out of the activities complained of until such time that the defendant can show cause to resume them (i.e, the defendant must demonstrate that 3rd party harms are no longer unameliorable).
+At such time the defendant may sue the government to lift the injunctions and resume operation.

-### Overthrowing an injunction produced by this cause of action:
+### Lifting an injunction produced by this cause of action:

-If an actor who was previously bound by an injunction to suspend a `NAHA` finds a way to ameliorate the 3rd party harms (as outlined in the "Defense" section of this file) capable of arising from its activity, then the actor may sue to lift the relevant injunctions and resume operation.
+If an actor who was previously bound by an injunction to suspend a `NAHA` finds a way to ameliorate the 3rd party harms (as outlined in the "Defense" section of this file) capable of arising from its activity, then the actor may show cause/sue to lift the relevant injunctions and resume operation.

 ## Limitations: